 And, this is also our story, piece-by-piece, God is allowing us to submit to His will so that in every way we also will become one with our savior.
 Are we not also struggling in this journey of life, desiring to become men and women after God’s own heart?
 I say yes and yes, so let us begin with God’s story of David.

-We must first understand the time period in Israel.
+We must first understand the period in Israel.
 The nation had fallen into one of its darkest hours.
 It continued to deteriorate after the death of Joshua, each man living according to his will.
-Desiring to be like the nations, they chose for themselves a king who became an apostate and lead the nation astray.
-Yet man’s failures are continually God’s opportunities for deliverance.
+Desiring to be like the nations, they chose for themselves a king who became an apostate and led the nation astray.
+Man’s failures are continually God’s opportunities for deliverance.
 It was in this dark hour that He chose his instrument, His anointed one that would bring order to God’s people and deliver them from their enemies.
 This anointed one was David.

-God not only looks at our hearts, he desires them fully.
+God not only looks at our hearts; he desires them fully.
 By faith in Yeshua, God sees our hearts as purified.
-Yet we know that our hearts are not pure, at least not yet.
-It is God’s desire to build us up in faith and love so that we would ever grow closer to Him.
-It is through this process that God transform’s us, and it his promise to transform us completely.
+We know that our hearts are not pure, at least not yet.
+God desires to build us up in faith and love so that we would ever grow closer to Him.
+It is through this process that God transforms us and transform us completely.
 Let me say this plainly, it is His work in us and not ours.
 God is ever testing our faith, and it is through the tribulations and triumphs of life that we learn and grow.
 “To know wisdom and instruction, To discern the sayings of understanding, To receive instruction in wise behavior, Righteousness, justice and equity” (Proverbs 1:2-3).